mbednarek360/dotfiles/README.md

 ---
 ## **Description**

 This repo holds the configuration for most of my programs configured in the `~/.config` directory.
 Just install the programs listed below, and clone the folders to your config directory.
-To get zsh to work you must link it to the config as shown below.

-`ln -s ~/.config/zsh/zshrc ~/.zshrc`

 ---
 ## **Programs**